selaux/node-sprite-generator/README.md

 #### options.compositor
 Type: `String|Function`
 Default value: `'canvas'`
-If you don't want node-canvas to read and render the images, you can specify your own module that implements this functionality.
+The compositor is used to read and render the images.
+Built-in compositors are `'canvas'` and `'gm'`.
+Depending on what you choose you either need libcairo (canvas) or GraphicsMagick/ImageMagick installed.
+You can also specify your own module that implements this functionality.
 Have a look at [extending node-sprite-generator](https://github.com/selaux/node-sprite-generator#extending-node-sprite-generator) to see how it's done.

 #### options.compositorOptions
 Type: `Object`